 You’ve probably heard your neighbor talk about how their basement contractor encapsulated their crawl space and you didn’t make sense of it.
 Crawl space encapsulation is a protection method that entails sealing the crawl space to keep it moisture free.
 Unlike other techniques, the focus is on dealing with the moisture and preventing leaks.
-A thick plastic sheath is then used to cover the floors and the walls.
+A thick plastic vapor barrier is then used to cover the floors and the walls.
 If there are obstacles such as piers or pillars, foam spraying is used to seal objects.
 The cost of encapsulation depends on the size of the crawl space.
 Some contractors charge per foot, while others charge a flat project fee.
 Before encapsulation starts, it’s good to get a free estimate of the project cost so you can budget accordingly.

 How does Encapsulation Work?

 Now that you know what encapsulation is, it’s natural to ask what the process entails.
 Typical encapsulation projects go like this:

 - Prepare the crawl space.
 Before the work begins, the contractor will clear and clean out this space by removing dirt, debris, and old and damaged insulation.